jimjshields/jimjshields.github.io/_posts/2014-10-11-and-just-like-that,-box-office-mojo-is-gone.md

+---
+layout: post
+title:  "And Just Like That, Box Office Mojo is Gone"
+date:   2014-10-11
+categories: movies, data
+---

 I haven't written anything in the past few months - both for personal reasons (switching careers kinda takes a while) and because I've been working on building a real website to supplement this blog.
 It's taken much longer than I